cyclus/cyclus/doc/domain_model_document/timer.rst

 invoke the decommissioning process.
 It is possible that certain conditions disallow the facility from actually leaving the simulation, e.g. there may be left over fuel at a reactor that must leave the facility.
-As with the building phase, the decommisioning phase must involve decisions that independent of any other decommissioning decisions, i.e. they cannot depend on one another.
+As with the building phase, the decommissioning phase must involve decisions that independent of any other decommissioning decisions, i.e. they cannot depend on one another.